Residual Income Valuation vs. Justifie ...

 Reducing reported taxable income and corporate tax payments may be a more important goal for private companies than public companies because of greater benefit to the owners.

-Stock in private companies is normally less liquid and with fewer shareholders than in public companies.
-This reduces the value of shares in private companies compared to those of public companies.
+Private company stock is usually less liquid and has fewer shareholders than public companies.
+This reduces the value of shares in private companies compared to public companies.

 The control of private companies is often concentrated in a few investors, which can lead to transactions with cross-owned entities at above-market prices, which can benefit majority owners at the expense of minority shareholders.